dataengineering-community/hackathon/projects/countries_information_ingestion/README.md

   - This allows people to understand the ETL/ELT from a first look.
 - Visible collaboration among team should be balanced reasonably
   - Meaning, all members must contribute

+# GRADING METRICS
+- Code best practices
+- Choice of tools
+- Document the thought process and the reason for architectural design and choice tools
+- How easy to run the code submitted